One website coming up!

 Christoph Waltz wore navy blue when he accepted the Best Supporting Actor Award for Django Unchained (he previously won the same award for Inglourious Basterds).
 Brendan Fraser (Best Actor for The Whale) and Christopher Plummer chose a deep blue that you could almost mistake for black.

-Other colour choices included green (Troy Kotsur, Mark Rylance) and white (Matthew McConaughey, Jared Leto).
+Other colour choices included green (Troy Kotsur, Mark Rylance, Kieran Culkin) and white (Matthew McConaughey, Jared Leto).

-A black tuxedo and a white shirt are practically synonymous, so it’s no surprise that every one of the past 14 Best Actors who attended the Academy Awards wore a white dress shirt.
+A black tuxedo and a white shirt are practically synonymous, so it’s no surprise that every single one of the past 15 Best Actors who attended the Academy Awards wore a white dress shirt.

 On the other hand, the Best Supporting Actor category has proven time and time again that it’s the place to take more fashion risks.
-While most Best Supporting Actor winners wore white shirts, one-third wore black shirts instead.
+While most Best Supporting Actors wore white shirts, 37% wore black shirts instead.

 7. It Was Bow Tie or Bust for Most Winners

-The winners have passed on their neckwear twice (Daniel Kaluuya and Mahershala Ali, for the latter’s second win).
-Will Smith wore an ascot with a single diamond stud affixed to it, and Robert Downey Jr. wore a bolo tie.
+Two winners (Daniel Kaluuya and Mahershala Ali, for the latter’s second win) avoided neckwear altogether.
+Meanwhile, Will Smith wore an ascot with a single diamond stud affixed to it, and Robert Downey Jr. wore a bolo tie.

 In one of the most controversial Oscars looks of all time, Christian Bale wore a black necktie to match his black shirt and black shawl-collar tuxedo jacket when he won Best Supporting Actor for his role in The Fighter.